Heritage at Risk

 Harrison House, Grade II

 Hopwood Lane Triangle, (2 & 4, and 6 & 8 King Cross Street) both listed Grade II

 India Buildings, Church Street, Grade II

-This warehouse/works building was built in 1861 and occupies a prominent position opposite the station.
-Furniture City closed in 2019 and the building is on the market.
-The majority of interest has so far been for residential conversion.
+This impressive warehouse/works building was built in 1861 and occupies a prominent position opposite the station.
+The Furniture City business moved in 2019.
+The building is on the market and the majority of interest has been for residential conversion.

 85-105 Northgate, Grade II